2007 North Texas Mean Green football team: Navy

-Statistics

 With 136 total points, the game set the NCAA Division I-FBS record for most total points scored in a regulation-length game.
 The previous record for college football's top division (previously called Division I-A) was 133 points during San Jose State's 70 63 win over Rice in 2004.
 In addition to the Division I-FBS total points record set by Navy vs. North Texas, the 94 first-half points and the 63 combined points in the second quarter, both set college records.